Hungerford's crawling water beetle

 The species was first discovered by entomologist Paul J. Spangler in 1954.

 Endangered status

-Hungerford's crawling water beetle was categorized as endangered on March 7, 1994, under the provisions of the U.S. Endangered Species Act.
-The Hungerford's crawling water beetle is currently not protected in Canada.
-At the time that the species was listed on the endangered species list, it was found only in three U.S. sites, all in Michigan.
-It is the most endangered species in Michigan and at the time of its listing, the only one limited exclusively to Michigan.
+Hungerford's crawling water beetle was categorized as endangered on March 7, 1994, effective April 6, 1994, under the provisions of the U.S. Endangered Species Act.
+The Hungerford's crawling water beetle is also protected as a Schedule 1 endangered species in Canada under the Species at Risk Act.
+At the time that the species was listed on the endangered species list, it was found in only three streams.

 Known populations

-Known populations of Hungerford's crawling water beetles are limited to cold-water streams in only five locations.
-Four of these are in Michigan and one is in Ontario.
+Known populations of Hungerford's crawling water beetles are limited to cold-water streams in only seven locations.
+Four of these are in Michigan and three are in Ontario.

 Michigan locations

 Almost all known Hungerford's crawling water beetles live in a single location: the East Branch of the Maple River in Emmet County, Michigan.
 This location consists of a two and a half mile stretch of the river downstream from the Douglas Road crossing.
 This area supports the only stable population of the Hungerford's crawling water beetle, recording nearly 1052 beetles when last counted in 2002.
 This area is largely within and along the boundary of the University of Michigan Biological Station.